meliao/osdc_support/publicdata.rst

               for url in repo_urls:
 	          # if preferred repo exists, will opt for that URL
 		  if pref_repo in url:
 		      break
                   # otherwise, will use last url provided

-              # wow! we can run this bash command from Jupyter!
-              !sudo wget -P $intended_dir $url

               # need file path for hash validation
               file_name = url.split('/')[-1]
               file_path = os.path.join(intended_dir, file_name)

+              # wow! if you're in Jupyter we can do this from a single bash command.
+              # !sudo wget -P $intended_dir $url

+              # if you're not in Jupyter, you can use the requests library to create the files
+	      r = requests.get(url)
+	      f = open(file_path, 'wb')
+	      f.write(r.content)
+	      f.close()

               if hash_confirmation:
                   # get dict of hash type: hash